Government Schemes

 Ministry of Micro, Small & Medium Enterprises

-The National Small Industries Corporation (NSIC) provides a range of support services to MSMEs including raw material assistance, single-point registration for government tenders, technology support, and marketing assistance.
-NSIC schemes help small enterprises compete with larger companies by reducing procurement costs and improving market access.
+The National Small Industries Corporation (NSIC) provides a range of support services to MSMEs including raw material assistance, single-point registration for government tenders (SPRS), technology support, bill discounting, and marketing assistance.
+NSIC schemes help small enterprises compete with larger companies by reducing procurement costs, improving market access, and easing cash flow through receivables financing.
+Under SPRS, NSIC-registered MSMEs enjoy exemption from EMD, free tender sets, and preference in government procurement.
+NSIC also operates Technical Service Centres across India offering testing facilities, prototype development, and skill training at subsidised rates for small manufacturers.

 PM Surya Ghar Muft Bijli Yojana